 Are Wireless Dog Fences Effective?

 The effectiveness of wireless or invisible dog fences often comes down to how much effort you put into training your dog with them.
-You can’t just put on the collar and expect your dog to understand where the wireless fences’ boundary lines are and what’s the meaning of different kinds of collar feedback.
+You can’t just put on the collar and expect your dog to understand where the wireless fences’ boundary lines are and what the meaning of different kinds of collar feedback is.

 Without training, your dog will likely be afraid and confused.

-I greatly appreciate that the Halo collars and SpotOn collars from this post come with training materials to make sure the wireless pet fence is a positive experience.
+I greatly appreciate that the Halo collars and SpotOn collars come with training materials to make sure the wireless pet fence is a positive experience.
 Once trained, most dogs can effectively use wireless dog fences.

 Are Wireless Dog Fences Safe?